-- Follow the instructions in SECTION 4: Startup and Shutdown of the User Information portion of this manual to properly shut down the air handler. - 2.
+- 1. Follow the instructions in SECTION 4: Startup and Shutdown of the User Information Manual (page 5) to properly shut down the air handler. - 2.
 Open the ceiling access panel by removing the thumb screws.

-CAUTION: Be very careful when removing the last thumb screw as the panel can swing down quickly and cause injury.

-- 3. Blower Removal - a) Disconnect the wires connected to the motor controller terminal block.
+CAUTION: Be very careful when removing the last thumb screw as the panel can swing down quickly and cause injury. - 3 Blower Removal - a) Disconnect the wires connected to the motor controller terminal block.